UBC-MDS/ds-toolbox/chapters/en/module8.md

 </choice>

+**True or False**

-You need the source files on the `main` branch in order for Github Pages to show your website.
+You need the source files on the `main` branch in order for GitHub Pages to show your website.

 <choice id="3">

 <opt text="True">
-You only need the build artifacts (i.e., the HTML files in the <code>_build/html/</code> folder) to be hosted on a branch so that Github Pages is able to show your website.
+You only need the build artifacts (i.e., the HTML files in the <code>_build/html/</code> folder) to be hosted on a branch so that GitHub Pages is able to show your website.
 Your source files are not needed for the website itself.
 </opt>

 <opt text="False" correct="true">